henry2004y/VisAnaJulia/README.md

 [![](https://img.shields.io/badge/docs-latest-blue.svg)][SpaceAnalysis-doc]
 [![][codecov-img]][codecov-url]

+---
+**NOTE**

+The package is under transition phase.
+If you are looking for SWMF-related functionalties, please refer to [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl/)

+---

 This package provides the following functionalities for data analysis in space physics:
   * minimum variance analysis (MVA)
   * spectral analysis